Graduations are around the corner…try these Cute Owl Graduation Cake Pops for your graduate this year!

 To make these cute little cake pops, here are the steps!

-Bake your favorite cake recipe – If you are just making cake pops, one box of cake will make about 30 cake pops (all 1.25 inches in diameter – think ping pong ball size.)
+Bake your favorite cake recipe.
+If you are just making cake pops, one box of cake will make about 30 cake pops with the Easy Roller.
+All 1.25 inches in diameter.
+Think ping pong ball size once they are dipped.
 You can also take all the tops from a decorated cake, yesterday’s cupcakes, or even a store bought cake!
-Just crumble and knead it down until it is a pliable dough. (consistency of Play-Doh) You can do it by hand (you also will need a bit of frosting this way to bind it together), but it is faster if you just put your cake into the mixer or food processor and leave it in there till it turns to dough (if you are mixing the cake this way, you only need frosting if you want to add some extra sweetness for extra flavoring, it’s not necessary to hold it all together).
+Just crumble and knead it down until it is a pliable dough.
+Just like the consistency of Play-Doh!
+You can do it by hand (you also will need a bit of frosting this way).
+However I have found, it’s so much faster if you just put your cake into the mixer or food processor and leave it in there until it turns to dough.
+If you are mixing the cake this way, you only need frosting if you want to add some extra sweetness or a special flavor.

 Here is what it looks like!
-I put the whole cake in the processor (or as much as will fit), turn it on and these are the stages it goes through.
+I put the whole cake in the processor (or as much as will fit) and turn it on!
+This is what the stages it goes through looks like!
 The final picture is what it looks like when it’s done 🙂

-Next take it out of the food processor, give it one quick knead to make sure it is all one piece of dough and then roll them into balls.
-We do this step with the help of our newest available “Mini” Easy Roller – it rolls 9 at a time!
+Next, take it out of the food processor.
+Make sure to give it a quick knead by hand.
+Just to make sure it will form one piece of dough and then roll them into balls.
+We do this step with the help of our newest available “Mini” Easy Roller!
+It can roll 9 balls at a time!
 If you have 30 Seconds, this is worth a quick watch!

 Need to make more than that at once?!
 Try the Easy Roller it’s more than double the size!
 So it can roll an entire cake in no time at all, since it rolls 21 cake balls at one time & they are all the same size!

-Once you have all your cake pop balls rolled, cover them and put them in the fridge while you get your decorations ready.
+Once you have all your cake pop balls rolled, cover them and put them in the fridge.
+They can set up in there while you get your decorations ready.
 The colder the cake pop balls the easier they are to dip!
-But if they are too cold, beware that they crack after they have set 🙁 So only keep them in there 15-20 minutes at the most.
+But if they are too cold, beware that they crack after they have set! 🙁 So only keep them in there 15-20 minutes at the most.

 First step is to cut some Starburst candies in half.
 I went to Winco so I could pick out all the red ones from the bulk bins;)!!